AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_pilot_report.md

 From this analysis and measurement, we concluded that bonsai, in real working conditions, takes between 0.8 and 1.7 ms to convert a lick into a reward.
 0.3 ms of this time is due to convert a lick to a reward while the rest is due to communication delays with the hardware.

-Overall a delay between 1 and 2 ms, below the response time of many fast screen, to trigger a reward is compatible with Neuroscience experiments (ANYBODY KNOWS A GOOD REFERNCE FOR DELAY PERCEPTION IN RODENTS).
 In addition we found that this delay was stable throughout the session as shown in the curve below.

 ![Quantification of delays throughout a session](../Analysis/det_change_long_fake_lick_generator/2021-05-24-reward_calculation_time_over_session.png).

 *Lick to water time during a hour-long session with lick generator with a TTL pulse generator at regular intervals.*

+Overall a delay between 1 and 2 ms to trigger a reward, well below the response time of many fast computer screens (5-30ms), is compatible with Neuroscience experiments (ANYBODY KNOWS A GOOD REFERENCE FOR DELAY PERCEPTION IN RODENTS).

 ### Concurrent acquisition of video